Streaming Max-Cut in General Metrics: Introduction

 We prove the lower bound directly instead of reducing to some known hard problems.
 We construct two hard input instances that differ only locally and slightly, but their \maxcut values differ significantly.
 We then show that it is hard to differentiate the two inputs.

 At a high level, the metric of the hard input consists of many clusters such that the distance between the clusters is $\Delta\geq \Omega(n^{1/3})$ (where $n$ is the number of points), and inside the clusters the pairwise distance is $1$ (very small compared with $\Delta$), except for one special cluster of size $\Theta(n^{1/3})$, denoting whose point set as $S$.
 This special cluster $S$ has an outlier point whose distance to every other $|S| - 1$ points in $S$ is some parameter $k \in \{1, \Delta\}$, thereby defining the two hard instances.
+The stream first sequentially inserts all points, then delete every point except for the special cluster $S$, so this special cluster $S$ is the final input dataset.
+If $k = 1$ then $\maxcut(S) \leq O(|S|^2)< \Delta|S|$, whereas if $k = \Delta$ then $\maxcut(S) \geq \Delta|S|$.
+Furthermore, any algorithm with approximation ratio $o({\Delta}/{|S|})$ must be able to tell if $k = 1$ or $k = \Delta$, and this is the main claim of our proof.